 Shackleton rose to the challenge of being the leader in these circumstances, though perhaps he was distant from the men and seemed to not have any close friends amongst them, as Roland Huntford says in his biography:

 "Shackleton's companions had begun to feel that although they might not trust him with their money, they would implicitly trust him with their lives."

+The ship provided accommodation for the men with the dogs and some stores spread around the adjacent ice to make more room on board, all was as well as could be expected until after midwinter.
 On the 14th of July there was a noise from beneath the Endurance aft.
 Shackleton tried to pass it off as a whale, but McNeish the carpenter, knew it for what it was - the movement of the ice beginning to nip.
 Shackleton knew that if the ship were squeezed by the ice, then she had little chance of survival, other ice ships such as the Fram had rounded bottoms, so that they could rise up above the ice in such circumstances.
 Shackleton had been warned when he bought the Endurance that she would not do this.

 The Endurance had developed a list to port, beams had buckled and the rudder was damaged.
 Worsley climbed the mast and reported that the surrounding pack was broken, buckled and in a "state of chaos".
 For months it had all been calm, flat and smooth.
 Icebergs which in the still of winter had been fixed landmarks were moving position.

 For now, it was thought that the Endurance had had a narrow escape, one particularly dramatic pressure wave had stopped about 15 feet short of the ship, she would almost certainly have been crushed had it continued.
 The general assumption was however that soon the ship would be floating free.
 Through August the men waited.